thomero/Bustabit-Script-Predictor-Strategy-Fortuna-Bot/README.md

 **Logging Functionalities:** By pressing F12, you can access the logging functionalities provided by the script.
 This feature enables you to review and analyze your betting history, facilitating a deeper understanding of your gameplay patterns.

-## Advantages of the 10x Chasing Script:
+## Advantages of the FortunaBot Script:

 **Customizable Strategy:** You have the flexibility to adjust the waiting period and base bet according to your risk appetite and gameplay style.